trifork/TIM-iOS/README.md

 }
 ```

+### FaceID permission in Info.plist
+Don't forget to set the `NSFaceIDUsageDescription` [Apple documentation](https://developer.apple.com/documentation/bundleresources/information_property_list/nsfaceidusagedescription) key in your Info.plist if you are using the biometric feature of `TIM`.

 ## Common use cases

 The following exampes uses `TIM`'s `Combine` interface, which returns `Future` classes.
 If you are developing an app with a deployment target lower than iOS 13, the same interfaces exists with completion closures instead (those are deprecated from iOS 13 though).